Ranchlands, Calgary: Education

 The community is served by Ranchlands Community public school.
 It is served by St. Rita Elementary School under the Catholic Board of Education.
-In addition, MAC Islamic School also serves the area and it is run by the Muslim Association of Canada.
 Two weekend Islamic Schools are also in Ranchlands, namely Northwest Islamic School (NWIS) and Al-Salam Academy.

 Transportation

-The community of Ranchlands is served by the following routes by Calgary Transit: 97,113 & 76.
+The community of Ranchlands is served by the following routes by Calgary Transit: 97 ,113 & 76.

 Amenities

 Ranchlands contains 3 separate strip malls.
 Various restaurants, outlets, clinics, gyms, banks and other amenities are found in these plazas.
 Additionally, Ranchlands is served by three churches: St. James Anglican Church, Westview Baptist Church & Kingdom Hall of Jehovah's Witnesses.
 Ranchlands is also served by two mosques, namely: the Northwest Calgary Islamic Center (run by IANWC) and Al-Salam Center (run by MAC).

-Ranchlands also contains an outdoor tennis court (located next to the Ranchlands Public School) an outdoor rink and basketball court (located next to the community association building, multiple soccer fields and 2 off leash dog parks.
+Ranchlands also contains an outdoor tennis court (located next to the Ranchlands Public School) an outdoor rink and basketball court (located next to the community association building, multiple soccer fields and 2 off leash dog parks; Wildflower Park and Ranchlands Off-Leash Park.

 There are 12 playgrounds in this community, including the ones located at each school and one at the community association.

 In winter, both the rink and basketball court adjacent to the community association building are flooded to create ice skating surfaces.
 This is completed by a team of volunteers with the community association, affectionately referred to as the "Rink Rats".
 Both surfaces are free to use and open to the public however hockey is only allowed in the rink and no hockey pucks, ball, sticks or nets are allowed on Wednesdays and Sundays as these are designated leisure skating days.